lisayu198/CS151-Library-Management-System-by-Jamba-Juice/README.md

 # CS151-Library-Management-System-by-Jamba-Juice

-Project title: Library Management System by Jamba Juice Team #, team members:
-Jamba Juice; Lisa Yu, Jessica Fung, Nelly Belmont
+Project title: Library Management System by Jamba Juice Team #, team members: Jamba Juice; Lisa Yu, Jessica Fung, Nelly Belmont

+HOW TO RUN CODE:
+double click on jar file
+(Note: All 4 txts must be in the same directory)

+HOW TO RUN JUNIT:
+- Compile and run UnitTesting java file

 1. Team members working on the proposal and their contributions in detail:
 Lisa -  State the problem/issue to resolve
 Jess - High-level description of your solution which may include (but is not limited to), your plan and approach.
 Be as specific as possible